 Mount the blade with wing tips pointing up into the housing.
 For gear-driven decks reinstall the blade, washer, lock washer, and nut.
 Tighten the nut to 60 lb·ft (81 N·m).
 For belt-driven decks reinstall the spacer (if applicable), blade, washer, and bolt.
-Tighten the bolt to 70 lb-ft (95 N·m).
+Tighten the bolt to 70 lb·ft (95 N·m).

 NOTE: When reinstalling blades on GHS models, remember, the blades counter-rotate and the LH and RH blades must not be switched.
 Check for proper blade rotation before installing blades on the deck.
-Refer to Blade Rotation illustrations shown in Clogging Checklist in Operating Instructions for correct blade rotation.
+Refer to Blade Rotation illustrations shown in Clog-ging Checklist on page 50 for correct blade rotation.